 (ISVs only) If I opt-out of Secondary Vetting for a client now, can I have that client vetted in the future?

 Yes, simply contact Twilio Support and let us know the Account SID, Brand SID, and name corresponding to the Brand that you want Secondary Vetting applied to.
 Secondary Vetting will be applied manually and you will be assessed the standard $40 vetting fee.

 Please note that retroactively applying Secondary Vetting is a manual process; requests to apply Secondary Vetting retroactively to multiple Brands may take time to process.
 If you think a Brand is likely to need higher limits and throughput than what is available without Secondary Vetting (see table above), it is strongly recommended to register the Brand normally from the beginning and not skip Secondary Vetting.

 If I’m eligible for Starter Brand registration, will this affect me?

 Secondary vetting and the one-time registration fee do not apply to Starter Brand registration.
-Starter Brand registration is intended for customers who send fewer than 3,000 daily SMS segments and MMS messages over 10-digit long codes using five or fewer 10-digit long code numbers.
+Starter Brand registration is intended for ISV customers who send fewer than 3,000 daily SMS segments and MMS messages over 10-digit long codes using five or fewer 10-digit long code numbers.
 Direct customers meeting the same listed constraints do not need to register.